Data Quality Metric Library

 Consequence of Poor Quality Data

-Poor data has the potential to impact our investment decision making and lack of maintenance response.
+Inaccurate data has the potential to result in misinformed decision-making which can impact investment decisions and result in a lack of maintenance response.

 Potential reason(s) for not being at the expected standard unique to this metric